truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallNextCloudMedia.md

 {{< toc >}}

-NextCloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware and more.
+Nextcloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware and more.
 One of its more common uses for the home environment is serving as a media backup, and organizing and sharing service.
-This procedure demonstrates how to set up NextCloud on TrueNAS SCALE, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Fromat (HEIC), MP4 and MOV files.
+This procedure demonstrates how to set up Nextcloud on TrueNAS SCALE, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Fromat (HEIC), MP4 and MOV files.
 The instructions in this article apply to SCALE 22.12.0 and later.

 ## Before You Begin

-Before using SCALE to install the NextCloud application you need to configure TrueNAS SCALE storage for NextCloud application to use.
+Before using SCALE to install the Nextcloud application you need to configure TrueNAS SCALE storage for Nextcloud application to use.

 Verify the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account has sudo permissions enabled.

-You also use the SCALE Shell to set the ffmpg binary before you begin the NextCloud installation and configuration.

-Set up an account with NextCloud if you don't already have one.
+Set up an account with Nextcloud if you don't already have one.

-## Installing NextCloud on SCALE
+## Installing Nextcloud on SCALE

 In this procedure you:

-1. Add the storage NextCloud uses
+1. Add the storage Nextcloud uses

-2. Set up the ffmpg binary

-3. Install the NextCloud app in SCALE
+2. Install the Nextcloud app in SCALE

-### Adding NextCloud Storage
+### Adding Nextcloud Storage

-NextCloud needs a primary dataset for the application (nextcloud), and four datasets, one it uses for the primary data volume (data), a postgres data volume (db) and one as a postgres backup volume (dbbackup), and an one for extra mount path volume (opt).
+Nextcloud needs a primary dataset for the application (nextcloud), and four datasets, one it uses for the primary data volume (data), a postgres data volume (db) and one as a postgres backup volume (dbbackup), and an one for extra mount path volume (opt).

 SCALE Bluefin creates the **ix-applications** dataset in the pool you set as the application pool when you first go to the **Apps** screen.
 This dataset is internally managed so you cannot use this as the parent when you create the required Nextcloud datasets.